 This chapter describes the features and operation of the Horizontal Design module.
-This module is used in the design of near-surface horizontal systems.
-It is one of the four design modules included with GLD.
-The module can be used to design trench, pit and horizontal bore systems.
+This module is used in the design of near-surface horizontal systems including horizontal trench, bore and pit systems.
+It is one of the three design modules included in the Professional/Standard Edition of GLD and one of four design modules included in the Premier Edition.